VowpalWabbit/vowpal_wabbit/README.windows.txt

 	http://msdn.microsoft.com/en-us/windows/desktop/bg162891.aspx

-Several patches are needed for boost and zlib to make them compile.
+There's a patch for zlib to make it work.
 There also some changes to vowpal wabbit  Details are at the last section of this file

-If you're going to use the patches I've made it's handy to have a bash shell to run patch You can use a git bash shell fron the https://windows.github.com/ if you don't have it already.
+It's  handy to have a bash shell to run patch and git You can use a git bash shell fron the https://windows.github.com/ if you don't have it already.
 Or you can just edit the changes using notepad to read the files.
 Git Patching seemed to have some problems with the files.

 **************************************************************************************************************
-(2) make various command shells
+(2) open a copy various command shells

 	(a)	Open an x86 command shell: run the Visual Studio 2013 Tools /  VS2013 x86 Native Tools Command Prompt or run:	 cmd.exe /k "C:\Program Files (x86)\Microsoft Visual Studio 12.0\VC\vcvarsall.bat" x86